codi0/fstage/README.md

 # Other notes

-Animate methods apply specific classes (will-animate, animate, in, out, hidden) to generate smooth transitions, which must be defined using css.
+Animate methods apply specific classes (animate, in, out, hidden) to generate smooth transitions, which must be defined using css.
 A sample animate.css file is provided for convenience.

 # Modules API